hectorfarahani/monkey-treat/readme.txt

 Follow the usual routine;

 1. Open WordPress admin, go to Plugins, click Add New
-2. Enter "banano pay" in search and hit Enter
+2. Enter "monkey treat" in search and hit Enter
 3. click "Install Now" and activate the plugin.
-4. Go to Settings > Banano Pay and enter your banano wallet address.
+4. Go to Settings > Monkey Treat and enter your banano wallet address.
 5. Double check the address with your monkey image.
-6. Use `['banano_pay']` shortcode to show the QR code on the website.
+6. Use `['monkey_treat']` shortcode to show the QR code on the website.

 == Screenshots ==

-1. Banano pay settings
+1. Monkey Treat settings

 == Frequently Asked Questions ==